How to Start a Business in Estonia as a Foreigner

 Commercial association

 A commercial association is a kind of company that lets all the founders and members work together for their joint interests.
-Itโs rare to use a commercial association to start a business in Estonia.
+It’s rare to use a commercial association to start a business in Estonia.

 Some areas of business have more regulations than others.
-If you want to open a business in a highly regulated industry, like financial services, cryptocurrencies, or construction, youโll probably need to get a license or submit a Notice of Economic Activity before you start any business activities.
+If you want to open a business in a highly regulated industry, like financial services, cryptocurrencies, or construction, you’ll probably need to get a license or submit a Notice of Economic Activity before you start any business activities.

-Once youโve got e-residency, itโs quick and easy to register your company in Estonia.
-Here are the steps youโll need to take:
+Once you’ve got e-residency, it’s easy to register a company in Estonia.

 - Decide what type of business to open

-Thatโs it!
-It only takes about 15 minutes to complete the form, and your company will be ready in 1 working day.
+- Sign your documents digitally using your digital ID card.
+It only takes about 15 minutes to complete the form, and your company in Estonia will be ready in 1 working day.
 The fee to register a company in Estonia is EUR 265, and most of the information and forms are in English.

 Before you start the process of company registration, make sure you have: